These fruit and nut cookies are chewy cookies that are loaded with oatmeal, dried fruit, and mixed nuts. They are easy to make and so addictive.

 - Stir: Now stir together the butter and flour mixtures and then stir in the dried fruit, oats, coconut and nuts.
 This dough is really thick!

-- Scoop: Scoop the cookie dough on to a lined sheet pan.
+- Scoop: Scoop the cookie dough onto a lined sheet pan.
 Give the cookies just a little space to spread.

-- Bake: Now bake for about 10 minutes in a 375 degree oven.
+- Bake: Now bake for about 10 minutes in a 375-degree oven.
 They will need about 10 minutes to rest when they are done baking.

-When I can, I like to sometimes add pumpkin to this fruit and nut cookie recipe for a nice Fall theme.
-It also really helps with boosting the nutrition a bit.
-The flavors of this cookie are like you are eating decadent chewy trail mix cookies and pumpkin goes so well with that.
+- Add pumpkin: When I can, I like to sometimes add pumpkin to this fruit and nut cookie recipe for a nice Fall theme.
+The flavors of this cookie are like you are eating decadent chewy trail mix cookies and the pumpkin goes so well with that.
+To do this just add ½ cup of pumpkin and one extra egg to the recipe.
+The rest of the recipe stays the same.

 More like this